 Executive Director of Operations

-Mikel Ann Manchester serves as the Executive Director of Operations at RIVERE℠.
-She has more than 20 years of experience managing people with multi-million dollar retail establishments as well as large groups of volunteers.
-She also holds the position of Extension Agent for Water Quality for the City of Fredericksburg, Virginia.
-As an employee of Virginia Cooperative Extension, she is a direct link to Virginia Tech.
-She holds level I and II certification as a Chesapeake Bay Landscape Professional, a B.A. in Environmental Studies from Virginia Wesleyan University, and an M.S. in Agriculture and Life Science, Plant Science and Pest Management from Virginia Tech.
-She is passionate about community gardens.
-Working with consultants, allies, and stakeholders, Mikel has guided the team on research and development of the RIVERE℠ Business Plan.
-She is currently pursuing her PhD at Virginia Tech, with a focus on Eco Culture and Indigenous Tribes.
+Mikel Ann Manchester serves as the Executive Director at RIVERE℠.
+She has more than 20 years of experience managing people with multimillion-dollar retail establishments as well as large groups of volunteers.
+She also holds the position of Associate Extension Specialist for Water Quality and Community Development in the Agricultural Leadership, and Community Education department at Virginia Tech.
+She holds her level I and II certification as a Chesapeake Bay Landscape Professional.
+She earned a BA in environmental studies from Virginia Wesleyan University, and a MS in agriculture and life science, plant science and pest management, from Virginia Tech.
+She has experience in environmental studies, plant and pest management, greenhouse management, landscape design as well as professorial duties at Virginia Wesleyan University and University of Mary Washington.
+She enjoys public engagement and is passionate about community gardens.
+Working with consultants, partners and stakeholders, Mikel has guided the team on development of the RIVERE℠ Business Plan.
+She is currently pursuing her PhD at Virginia Tech in the field of Life Science - Agricultural and Extension Education, with a focus on eco culture and Indigenous Tribes.

 Michele Phillips is a Virginia Tech and University of Nebraska Alumna, holding a M.S. in Forensic Entomology and a B.A. in Education.
 She is a respected local artist, educator, gardener and naturalist.
 Michele has been an integral part of RIVERE℠ from its inception, assisting with the development of the Business Plan, originally working with University of Mary Washington students under the direction of Dr. John Burrow.
 She serves as the Creative Director, demonstrating her expertise in interior and exterior exhibit design to promote and support education efforts by Friends of the Rappahannock.
 As a well-connected member of the community, her thirty years of experience in education brings extensive knowledge in curriculum design and instructional methods as well as a strong passion for flora and fauna.